-After the positive outcomes of working in Lincoln Green, we approached Zest, an organisation committed to supporting people living in disadvantaged areas of Leeds, addressing health inequalities and social isolation through activities which improve physical, mental, social and emotional wellbeing.
+After the positive outcomes of working in Lincoln Green, we were approached by Zest, an organisation committed to supporting people living in disadvantaged areas of Leeds, addressing health inequalities and social isolation through activities which improve physical, mental, social and emotional wellbeing.

-The session began with an introduction to the project and what we had planned to do over the 5 weeks.
+The first session began with an introduction to the project and what we had planned to do over the 5 weeks.
 We’d met with the residents group previously to discuss the project and what they’d like to produce so they were already familiar with our ideas and ways of working.
 This week’s focus was on discussing ideas of home and how people felt about the different places they’d lived.
 Ideas ranged from food, safety, family, community and geographic location.
 We recorded everyone talking about their experiences of different homes and then spent the rest of the session taking photographs around the inside and outside of the flats.